THE TOP WAYS THAT PEOPLE END UP WITH INJURED FASCIA AND SUBSEQUENT FASCIAL ADHESIONS

 - POSTURAL INJURIES: Crappy posture not only looks bad, but it is associated with any number of seemingly unrelated health problems (DIABETES for instance), and that's just for starters.
 When people end up with FHP (FORWARD HEAD POSTURE), sooner or later they can count on both NECK PAIN and deterioration of the C-spine (not to mention those pesky and sometimes even debilitating Trap / Rhomboid / Levator TRIGGER POINTS).

 - IMPACT INJURIES: Have you ever noticed the spider web effect that sometimes occurs when a rock hits glass (see pic at top of page)?
 There is typically lots of damage at the site of impact, with the damage becoming less and less as you move away from the area, toward the outside edges of the pane or windshield.
 This phenomenon is often seen with Fascia.
 Another impact injury I have noticed in my time in practice is STRETCHMARKS (I'm probably not talking about what you are thinking about here).
-The stretchmarks I have seen that actually cause people problems are always caused by impacts with objects that are harder and more immovable than they are.
+The stretchmarks I have seen that actually cause people problems are frequently caused by impacts with objects that are harder and more immovable than they are.

 - POST SURGICAL ADHESIONS: This is a big one, and with our own government coming to the conclusion that six out of ten surgeries in the United States are unnecessary (HERE), it's bigger still.
 The question that must be answered as to whether I can help you or not has to do with the location (depth) of said adhesions (HERE).
+HERE are some more posts on post-surgical adhesions.

 - CHRONIC INFLAMMATION: This one can work against you all by itself, or it can be an ugly component of any of the previous bullets.
 Even though INFLAMMATION is a necessary part of any healing process, too much of it has the potential to make things worse.
 The ultimate problem is that inflammation always causes FIBROSIS --- the medical name for SCAR TISSUE.
-While this is part of normal healing, imbalances in this system are not only a leading contributor to Chronic Pain, but the single leading cause of death in Westernized nations (HERE).
+While this is part of normal healing, imbalances in this system are not only a leading contributor to Chronic Pain (HERE), but the single leading cause of death in Westernized nations (HERE).

 - BURNS: While burns are a common cause of Chronic Pain and hardcore restricted fascia, I realized a long time ago that they do not respond to what I do.